Nathaniel-Dominguez/Counting-Prototype/README.md

 ## 🎯 How to Play

 1. **Launch Balls**: Hold and release the left mouse button or spacebar to launch balls (hold longer for more power)
-2. **Toggle View**: Press 'V' to switch between glass-on and glass-off views
+2. **Toggle View**: Press 'V' to cycle through four camera views - standard with glass, standard without glass, high-angle with glass, high-angle without glass
 3. **Objective**: Score points by getting balls into the scoring pockets
 4. **Game End**: The game ends when you run out of balls